 Complete on Online Application

 Incomplete files, files that do not make the GPA and test score minimums, and/or files submitted after the deadline will not be reviewed.
 This a competitive program and applicants must meet the requirements listed above to be considered.
 Selections are also based on enrollment capacity.

-GSU Master’s students seeking to switch into MBMS concentration must resubmit their application in the next cycle, specifying MBMS as their primary choice.
+Current GSU Master’s students seeking to switch into MBMS concentration must resubmit their application in the next cycle, specifying MBMS as their primary choice.
 Their files will be reviewed alongside new applicants.
 There is no guarantee of acceptance into the MBMS concentration.

 Contact the MBMS Advisors below if you have any questions: